 Israeli President Reuven Rivlin Tweeted that the arrival of William on the country's 70th anniversary of independence was a "very special present," while the UK's Foreign Office Minister Alistair Burt said it was an "important and unique opportunity to promote diplomatic and cultural ties in the region."

 Kate Middleton, the Duchess of Cambridge, will not be going along as she is expected to deliver her third child this April.

 We can vouch that he will be met with warmth and hospitability on his tour of this region.
 In fact, he may even be back in an unofficial capacity!

-The Duke of Cambridge will visit Israel, Jordan and the Occupied Palestinian Territories in the Summer. pic.twitter.com/VSdx7ts1Ff— The Duke and Duchess of Cambridge (@KensingtonRoyal) March 1, 2018
+The Duke of Cambridge will visit Israel, Jordan and the Occupied Palestinian Territories in the Summer. pic.twitter.com/VSdx7ts1Ff— The Prince and Princess of Wales (@KensingtonRoyal) March 1, 2018